erodriguezds/RedisMQ/README.md

 Unlike Disque, this module **does not** aim to be a fully message broker solution.
 This module is just about the RELIABLEQ data structure, upon which you might implement simple message broking, without requiring a Redis cluster, neither AOF persistence.

+## Features

+- RQ.ACK command, to acknowledge successful processing of a job or message
+- RQ.RECOVER command, to recover/re-deliver jobs/messages that were already delivered, but not acknowledged after a specified time
+- Optional COUNT parameter in RQ.POP, to pop more than 1 message/job in one single command call
+- Pop from multiple queues in one single RQ.POP call
+- Optional BLOCK parameter in RQ.POP, to support blocking behaviour on one or more queues!!!
+- You'll no longer have to argue with your colleagues whether to push to the left or the right of the list... it's just PUSH...because... it's a QUEUE!!!

 ## Quick start

 ```